VAGINAL MASSAGE AND REFLEXOLOGY

 The ring.
 After touching all parts of the back of the vagina, the assistant moves forward a little and touches all around the area next to the back of the vagina.
 The assistant should feel an angled ring in this area that corresponds to the same shape found on a man’s penis just behind the head of the penis.

-This is an area that is commonly traumatized by regular sex and definitely by rapes.
+This is an area that is commonly traumatized by ordinary sex and definitely by rapes.
 It is also very sensitive and includes the G-spot.
 So be very gentle.

 Ahead of the ring.
 After touching all around the ring area, the assistant moves forward, touching all the tissues all around the top, sides and bottom of the deeper part of the vagina.